rust-embedded/discovery/microbit/src/05-led-roulette/debug-it.md

 function because there's a breakpoint there.

 Note that GDB output says "Breakpoint 1".
-Remember that our processor can only use a limited amount of these breakpoints so it's a good idea to pay attention to these messages.
+Remember that our processor can only use a limited amount of these breakpoints, so it's a good idea to pay attention to these messages.
 If you happen to run out of breakpoints, you can list all the current ones with `info break` and delete desired ones with `delete <breakpoint-num>`.

 For a nicer debugging experience, we'll be using GDB's Text User Interface (TUI).
 To enter into that